How to Gain Competitive Advantage in Your Business

 There are three techniques for making the right decision at the right time:

-1. Consider the consequences: Think through the potential outcomes of each option and consider the short- and long-term consequences of your decision.
+1. Consider the consequences: Consider the potential outcomes of each option and the short—and long-term implications of your decision.

-2. Consult with others: Seek advice and feedback from others who have experience or expertise in the area where you are making the decision.
+2. Consult with others: Seek advice and feedback from others with experience or expertise in the area where you are making the decision.
 This can help you gain a new perspective and consider overlooked factors.

 3. Trust your instincts: Your intuition can be a valuable tool in decision-making.
 If something doesn’t feel right, take the time to understand why and consider an alternative.